Crippled with Laughter at Aviva Studios

 Book now

 Aviva Studios is hosting Crippled With Laughter this April.
-This mischievously and deliberately named comedy show is here to make the uncomfortable, comfortable.
+This mischievously-named comedy show is here to make the uncomfortable, comfortable.
 A disabled-led comedy night that gleefully tramples over polite conversation and replaces it with punchlines so sharp and off the cuff, you can’t help but laugh.

-The evening is curated and hosted by Wheels and the Legman, entertainers that have built a reputation for creating spaces where disability isn’t treated as an awkward aside but instead, is the jumping off point for fearless, boundary pushing comedy.
-Their mission is simple, dismantle a few tired stereotypes and send the audience home laughing harder than they thought socially acceptable.
+The evening is curated and hosted by Wheels and the Legman, entertainers that have built a reputation for creating spaces where disability isn’t treated as an aside but is, instead, the jumping off point for fearless, boundary-pushing comedy.
+Their mission is simple: dismantle a few tired stereotypes and send the audience home laughing harder than they thought socially acceptable.

 Beyond the laughs, Crippled With Laughter is part of a growing movement of disability-led performance reshaping the UK comedy scene.
 By putting artists with disabilities firmly in control of the mic, the show flips the script on how disability is discussed on stage, turning lived experience into material that is both brutally funny and disarmingly honest.